|"Norcom House" on Front Street (before 1911)|

 In 1911, the house was sold to Congressman Charles Abernathy who greatly expanded its size with rambling additions and named it the "New Inlet Inn."
 (1900 census notes Charles Abernathy, lawyer, living with his wife on Ann Street.
 The 1910 census recorded Charles S. Abernathy, 38, solicitor-third judicial district, was living within the first two blocks of west Front Street.)

 There was a ball room on the second floor.
 Music was provided by a small orchestra comprised of the four children of the inn operator, Mrs. Worth, and two other local Beaufort boys.
 There was even a dance instructor.
 Fresh water was pumped to the Inn by windmills.

 At this time a beautiful swimming beach was right at the front steps of the inn.
-A half-mile- long boardwalk, extending from the 500 block of Front Street to Gordon Street, passed in front of the inn.
-Dredging of Taylor’s Creek and the resulting unsightly piles of sand on the south side of the channel, combined with the Depression following World War I, lead to the closing of the inn in the early 20s.
+A half-mile-long boardwalk, extending from the 500 block of Front Street and passed in front of the inn.
+Dredging of Taylor’s Creek and the resulting unsightly piles of sand on the south side of the channel lead to the closing of the inn.
 Several comebacks were attempted but were not successful.
 Eventually the beach in front of the inn was filled and Front Street was extended and paved.

 Part of the Old Inlet Inn